 Although a strong and sturdy breed, English Mastiffs are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses English Mastiffs are prone to include joint problems such as hip dysplasia and elbow dysplasia; heart conditions such as pulmonic stenosis; and eye issues such as cataracts and entropion.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your English Mastiff inherits more than just a healthy appetite, you’re covered.